ruizehung/Zero-Knowledge-Sudoku-Wordle-Trivia/README.md

 - `npm run test-wordle`
 - `npm run test-trivial`

+### Notes
-Note: Testing noir circuits individually works.
+- Testing noir circuits individually works.
 But if you test them all at once with `npx hardhat test` some might fail.
+- When minting sudoku NFT, in case you run in to errors like "Nonce too high.
+Expected nonce to be 0 but got 2.
+Note that transactions can't be queued when automining," check this out: https://medium.com/@thelasthash/solved-nonce-too-high-error-with-metamask-and-hardhat-adc66f092cd

 ### Credits
 - Sudoku Noir code is copied from https://github.com/guipublic/crypdoku